ChondroFiller: Separating Science from Speculation

 Frequently Asked Questions

-• People with osteoarthritis or localised joint wear who want a non-surgical option, with realistic expectations.
-It is not appropriate for very advanced arthritis.
+• People with osteoarthritis or localised focal joint wear who want a non-surgical option and have realistic expectations.
+The joint should be reasonably stable and well-aligned, without very advanced arthritis.
+Suitability depends on individual clinical assessment.

 Where to go from here